Nevada’s Filament unveils chip that lets industrial IoT devices communicate with blockchains

 In particular, it’s the sale of data that Filament sees as squeezing the most economic value out of industrial IoT devices.
 Devices could “sell data about environmental conditions to a meteorological agency or sell data about usage of the rail network to an organization specializing in business statistics,” according to the whitepaper.

-Filament’s solution is similar to one IBM is looking to market on its blockchain through a partnership announced with shipping giant Maersk announced today.
+Filament’s solution is similar to one IBM is looking to market on its blockchain through a partnership with shipping giant Maersk announced today.
 However, Filament’s chip also enables devices to communicate and interact with multiple blockchain technologies, whereas IBM is currently limited to its private blockchain.
-Additionally, IBM only has its sites set on shipping for now — Clift-Jennings says that Filament is looking to target other industries, from agriculture to food and beverage to insurance.
+Additionally, IBM only has its sights set on shipping for now — Clift-Jennings says that Filament is looking to target other industries, from agriculture to food and beverage to insurance.

 Filament has raised more than $22 million in funding since 2012.
 Clift-Jennings says that having the company’s headquarters in Reno, Nevada has helped secure investments while keeping the startup lean, as Reno is “the largest and closest non-California city to the Bay Area.”
 Investors include Intel Capital and Samsung NEXT — both investing arms of companies with significant chip expertise.